chimera-linux/cports/Packaging.md

   prevent generation of debug packages.
 * `check` *(true)* By disabling this you can ensure the `check` phase is never run, even if enabled and enforced in the build system.
+* `checkroot` *(false)* You can use this to run the `check` stage as root.
+This is useful for some test suites that will not function otherwise.
+Of course, this still uses namespaces, so it does not actually run as your host system root (as it can't).
 * `cross` *(true)* If disabled, the template will error early when attempting cross compilation.